 - Decide who will be the reviewer– manager, peers, or dedicated QA specialists?

 - Define which conversations to assess.
-Combining a random sample of 5-10% of all tickets and cases rated by your customers has become best practice in the field.
+Combining a random sample of 5-10% of all tickets and cases rated by your customers has become a best practice in the field.